eBrute/wonitor/readme.md

    It should be reachable via HTTP, so make sure you have no redirect to HTTPS (for the bare minimum, *update.php* needs to be served via HTTP, you are free to use HTTPS for everything else)

 2. Add the Wonitor files to your web server. <br />
+  Make sure that the parent directory is writable by your webserver (Apache, Nginx, ...) <br />
-  If you choose to move the .js and .css files, you will need to adjust the relative path in all .html files.
+  If you choose to move the .js and .css files, you will need to adjust the relative path in all .html and .php files.

 3. Figure out how to reach your webserver.
 For now we will just assume you have everything hosted under *http://example.com/wonitor/*.
 You could as well use *localhost* if the web server and the ns2 game server are on the same machine.